walkjivefly/LOC-Extension/README.md

 In the latter case the data in A1 should be ```BTC_ETH```, not ```"BTC_ETH"```.

-**NOTE**: The full set of datacodes are demonstrated in the example .ods worksheets included with the release.
+**NOTE**: The full set of datacodes are demonstrated in the example .ods worksheet included with the release.
+The worksheet also contains a full list of the available symbols/currency-pairs.

 ### Dependencies